CELEBRATING SHAKESPEARE’S YEAR THROUGH

-Taking the text of Shakespeare’s Coriolanus as a basis for study, students from both the University of Tampere (Finland) and Coventry University (UK) worked on a small section of the script (3:3) in both Finnish and English.
+Taking the text of Shakespeare’s Coriolanus as a basis for study, students from both Tampere University (Finland) and Coventry University (UK) worked on a small section of the script (3:3) in both Finnish and English.
 A ‘virtual space’ was created in both locations through the re-purposing of videoconferencing technology and the use of large rear projection screens, high speed internet connections and unidirectional, hypercardioid microphones.
 Moreover, a unified spatial design and a careful use of lighting gave the actors the illusion that they were occupying the same physical space.

 Skype and Adobe Connect were used for self-directed student rehearsal, peer-to-peer learning and discussion and were also used to provide a series of seminars and lectures contextualising Renaissance theatre, Finnish theatre culture and the theories underpinning acting in a foreign language.
 The scene chosen also allowed the opportunity to investigate the concept of the citizen in the “mobile” age, the relationship between politicians and the people and their ability to engage in meaningful political dialogue through computer-mediated exchanges.

 The documentary embedded above and the sections below offer more details of the planning, execution and student engagement.

 Since 1995, the degree programme of acting in Tampere has sought new ways of investigating performance through the use of foreign languages.
 Each year class has either produced an entire play or scenes from a play in a language unfamiliar to the performers.
 This technique encourages actors to make use of the body to communicate meaning, focusing on the materiality of the text and physicality of the voice which can improve articulation, adding energy to the act of speaking and having a positive effect on body awareness.